GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

     annotations: kubernetes.io/ingress.class: nginx

-On Google Kubernetes Engine, if no annotation is defined under the metadata section, the Ingress Resource uses the GCP GCLB L7 load balancer to serve traffic.
+On Google Kubernetes Engine, if no annotation is defined under the metadata section, the Ingress Resource uses the Google Cloud GCLB L7 load balancer to serve traffic.
 This method can also be forced by setting the annotation's value to `gce`as shown below:

     annotations: kubernetes.io/ingress.class: gce